Phantom Manor: Octagonal Portrait Gallery

 The scene revealed in the attic was also slightly different until 2018; instead of just showing the Phantom evilly laughing, he was hanging Jake Evans, Melanie's sole groom in the original version of the attraction.

-Like in the Disneyland version of the ride, the Octagonal Portrait Gallery is actually a pair of cleverly disguised OTIS elevators.
-These elevators were originally created to solve a space constraint in California's original version of the attraction, as the Imagineers building the ride had to figure out a way to subtly funnel guests underneath the Disneyland Railroad that sat directly behind the ride's exterior.
+Like in the Disneyland Haunted Mansion, the Octagonal Portrait Gallery is actually a pair of cleverly disguised OTIS elevators.
+These elevators were originally created to solve a space constraint in Disneyland, as the Imagineers building the ride had to figure out a way to subtly funnel guests underneath the Disneyland Railroad that sat directly behind the ride's exterior.
 The floor is lowered while the upper half of the walls are also lowered at half the speed to create the stretching illusion.
 This served a double purpose of both a dramatic effect, while also lowering guests from the elevation of the attraction façade to the elevation of the ride's loading area in a separate warehouse-style show building behind the berm of the park.
 The Tokyo and Florida versions of the attraction did not face the same issues regarding space, and thus were constructed with stretching rooms that only stretch upward while guests remain at the same level.
 Despite Phantom Manor also not facing these spatial issues, the decision was made to use actual elevators for the stretching show scenes in the ride similarly to California's attraction.
 This was likely done because the façade of the manor is elevated and without the elevator functionality the show building would be visible to guests around the manor and those riding Big Thunder Mountain.

 The ceiling at the top of the room is actually a scrim, which conceals the Phantom until he is backlit from above.

 Interior queue and loading area

 Stepping out of the Stretching Room, guests walk down the Portrait Corridor, which takes them from the Manor visible from within the park into the show building that houses the actual ride.
-Unlike the Disneyland version, this corridor does not pass under the park's railroad (which instead travels behind the show building).
+Unlike the Disneyland Haunted Mansion, this corridor does not pass under the park's railroad (which instead travels behind the show building).
 As the guests walk down the corridor, they see four portraits, slowly morphing into more macabre images.

-The original paintings were all adapted from the Disneyland version of the ride, based on the opening day versions of the paintings in said attraction:
+The original paintings were all adapted from the Disneyland ride, based on the opening day versions of the paintings in said attraction: